Newtown Divorce Lawyers

 For many clients, avoiding a prolonged and traumatic conflict is the primary concern when considering divorce.
 For others, the central goal may be ensuring favorable division of a complex portfolio of assets.
 Regardless of your goals, our award-winning team of Newtown divorce lawyers at Rubin, Glickman, Steinberg & Gifford P.C. is dedicated to fighting to achieve those goals.
 We know that every single divorce is different, and take a client-centric approach so that every one of our clients gets the highest possible quality legal representation throughout all phases of their divorce.

-Clients Considering Divorce in Newtown Must Consider All Relevant Factors
+Clients Considering Divorce Must Consider All Relevant Factors

 - Alimony and spousal support.
 As of January 1, 2019, federal tax laws regarding the tax treatment of alimony payments have changed—under the new rules, alimony payments are taxed to the spouse who makes the payments, and are excluded from the income of the spouse who receives the payments.
 This is significant, as alimony payors were permitted to deduct the cost of alimony payments under prior law, while those payments were included in the income of the recipient (and, thus, usually taxed at a lower tax rate).
 Our lawyers understand these new rules, and how they can impact our clients going forward.